kenjataimu/HackAssembler/README.md

-# HackAssembler
+Jack language compiler written for Hack Computer platform in Ruby.
+Includes: Jack to VM compiler, VM translator and Hack Assembler.

-Assembler written in Ruby for Hack Computer.
-My solution to Nan2Tetris project 6 assignment.
+More info about Hack platform and tools here: http://nand2tetris.org